 Expired car seats are also considered compromised.
 Safety engineers and manufacturers of car seats learn more each year – if you have an older model then it may not be the safest option.
 Additionally, materials may deteriorate when a car seat is left in a hot vehicle sitting in the sun, year after year.

-For families of our patients, Floating Hospital for Children offers a program to replace these car seats and provide car seats for families of our patients who may be unable to purchase one.
+For families of our patients, Tufts Children's Hospital offers a program to replace these car seats and provide car seats for families of our patients who may be unable to purchase one.
 A nurse, social worker, or ER personnel can arrange for the patient to receive a car seat.

 Stick to it